contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

-However, doing so introduces unnecessary _coupling_ between unrelated types and methods.
+While this approach might seem simpler, it introduces unnecessary _coupling_ between
-For example, an application may want to implement the token validation by forwarding the
+potentially unrelated types and methods.
+For example, an application implementing
-validation to an external _microservice_.
-In such case, it would be redundant to require
+token validation might delegate this functionality to an external microservice.
+In such a case, it is redundant to require the application to specify a Time type that
-the application to choose a time type that it won't actually use.
+it doesn’t actually use.

 In practice, we find the practical benefits of defining many _minimal_ traits often
 outweight any theoretical advantages of combining multiple items into one trait.
 As we will demonstrate in later chapters, having traits that contain only one type
 or method would also enable more advanced CGP patterns to be applied to such traits.

-Because of this, we encourage readers to follow our advice and be _encouraged_
-to use as many minimal traits without worrying about any theoretical overhead.
-That said, this advice is _non-binding_, so readers are free to add as many items
-as they prefer into a trait, and perhaps go through the hard way of learning why the
-alternative is better.
+We encourage readers to embrace minimal traits without concern for theoretical overhead.
+However, during the early phases of a project, you might prefer to consolidate items to reduce cognitive overload while learning or prototyping.
+As the project matures, you can always refactor and decompose larger traits into smaller, more focused ones, following the techniques outlined in this book.

 ## Impl-Side Associated Type Constraints